 If you’re taking insulin, you should seek professional help regarding the modification and adjustment of your medication and Vitamin D levels.

 If you want to start your Vitamin D supplementation or just increase your daily intake, it’s good to know that almost every health food store and pharmacy have numerous products just perfect for your goals.
-Still, you can also use the Internet and check out some good e-commerce sites such as Amazon and Vitacost.
+Still, you can also use the Internet and check out some good e-commerce sites such as Amazon where you can find good vendors.
+We recommend these two:

 Since this vitamin is so important and vital to maintaining your body and mind in a healthy condition, Vitamin D3 supplements are most recommended, especially because of their nootropic properties.
 It would be ideal to eat foods rich in healthy fats along with your supplementation for the greatest effect.
 Therefore, look for the supplements that are rich in cholecalciferol, which is the other name for Vitamin D3.